Skip to main content

 Pot Size: square 3.5" x 4" deep perennial pot (1.22 pt/580 ml)

-Plant Combinations: can be combined with majority of perennials or wildflowers for average or drier (or dry) soil.
+Plant Combinations: Can be combined with majority of perennials or wildflowers for average or drier (or dry) soil.
 Because of it's "grassy look", it makes nice combos with bigger leaves and more bold structure of (for example with) Alchemilla, Bergenia, hardy Geranium, Heuchera, Monarda bradburiana, Nepeta kubanica, Paeonia, Phlox carolina hybrids, Salvia nemorosa hybrids (more robust ones)Sedum telephium, Spigelia.
 Or combined with very delictae structures of Nepeta x faasenii hybrids, smaller narrow-leaf Amsonia hybrids, Calamintha nepeta ssp. nepeta, and fine leaves grasses like Koeleria macrantha, Muhlenbergia, Sporobolus and even shorter cultivars of Schizachyrium scoparium

 Picture Copyright: peganum, Commons Wikipedia